-On 2 March 2020, the 12th meeting of the Cyber Security Strategy Headquarters Awareness Promotion/Human Resource Development Special Investigation Committee took place in Tokyo.
-187 The participants discussed the approaches of the Cyber Security Awareness and Action Enhancement Program, the overview of development of strategic management, the cyber security laws and regulations sub-workings, and to report on group study results.
-188
+The participants discussed the approaches of the Cyber Security Awareness and Action Enhancement Program, the overview of development of strategic management, the cyber security laws and regulations sub-workings, and to report on group study results.187

-Japan has taken both domestic and international actions toward reinforcing democratic institutions.
+Japan has taken both domestic and international actions towards reinforcing democratic institutions.
 Japan has acted to reinforce democratic institutions against state and non-state actors.
 These actions fulfil all four components of the commitment.